How to create a sales plan that actually drives results

 Though your specific sales plan will vary depending on your unique business, goals, target audience, team size, and industry, there are several common elements you should always consider.

 Goals motivate sellers and keep them excited about their work.
-Since highly-engaged teams are 14% more productive than those with low engagement, taking the time to create achievable targets based on market conditions and your customers’ needs, which tie into the things that engage your sellers.
+Since highly-engaged teams are 14% more productive than those with low engagement, taking the time to create achievable targets based on market conditions and your customers' needs is essential for keeping your sellers motivated and committed.

 Many of today’s sales teams rely heavily on their tools, but some still struggle with lackluster, disconnected, or outdated technology.
 To create and carry out a seamless sales plan, your team needs tools that are completely integrated and offer the type of transparency that streamlines your entire operation.